billamiable/MultiCol-SLAM-Annotation/major-changes-to-orbslam2.md

 ### Loop detection

-- Double-check whether directly stack BoW vector together is already enough
+- Stack BoW vector as input - checked, DetectLoop() is the same with stacked BoW, leave descpritor-bow relation
 - Consistency check
 - BoW score threshold computation
 - Select candidates that are above thre